dtfiedler/swift-interview-notes/README.md

 var myOptional: String? //with the ? at the end this means the value could be nil

 if let notNilString = myOptional {
-    //here we know the value is not nil and define logic and we can use
+    // here we know the value is not nil and define logic and we can use
-    //notNilString going forward or we could use myOptional!
+    // notNilString going forward or we could use myOptional!
-    //(since we know it's not nil)
+    // (since we know it's not nil)
 } else {
     //here we know the value is nil, so can do something different }

-//above is is better than assuming myOptional will not be nil when we want to use it
+// above is is better than assuming myOptional will not be nil when we want to use it
-//b/cwe have no check that myOptional is not nil, which could cause a crash later! let notNilString = myOptional!
+// b/c we have no check that myOptional is not nil, which could cause a crash later! let notNilString = myOptional!
 ```
 ## Classes